Mathis003/LINFO1252-P2/README.md

 Contributions, feedback, and suggestions are welcomed.
 Feel free to share your thoughts and improvements.

 ---
-*This project is a part of the LINFO1252 course at UCL in the Civil Engineering program, focusing on computer science.*
+*This project is a part of the LINFO1252 course at UCLouvain in the Civil Engineering program, focusing on computer science.*